kelvinst/maven-tests/README.md

 # maven-tests

-This is a repository for my maven tests, to discover by practice the underground of maven.
+This is a repository for my maven tests, to discover by practice the underground of it.